 With joint tenancy and tenancy by the entirety, your spouse becomes the full owner when you die.
 (These types of assets are not subject to probate.)
 When you own something by tenancy in common, you have the right to leave your ownership interest to someone after you die.

 Joint wills are very similar to standard wills and you can create them in the same ways for around the same costs.
-An estate planning attorney can help you draft a document that includes all the necessary information.
-Creating your own will, with the help of an online template, is also an option.
+An estate planning attorney can help you draft a document that includes all the necessary information, but it will almost always be more expensive than creating your will on your own.
 Using a template from the internet or online-will service can save you money.

 Even a simple will can be a strong will whether you go through an attorney or use an online template.
-Neither method is necessarily better or worse but an attorney can provide legal advice if you have a complicated estate or want to distribute your assets to many beneficiaries.
+But an attorney can provide legal advice if you have a complicated estate or want to distribute your assets to many beneficiaries.

 Joint wills are not common outside of married couples, and they aren’t very common for married couples either.
 While it seems convenient to lock in a plan for both spouses at once, it can cause problems so married couples can usually benefit from two individual wills instead of making a joint will.
 This is especially true when one spouse outlives the other because both spouses must consent in order to make changes to the will.

 As long as the two spouses are alive, a joint will is revocable.
-That means the spouses can agree to revoke it and make changes, which is sometimes called adding a codicil.
+That means the spouses can agree to revoke it and make changes (like by adding a codicil).
 That means when one person dies, the other no longer has any way to make changes to the will.
 At this point it’s considered irrevocable.

-The challenge here is that it’s difficult to predict how life may change when one spouse outlives the other.
+The challenge posed by a joint will is that it’s difficult to predict how life may change when one spouse outlives the other.
 Without the flexibility to make changes, a surviving spouse can find themselves in a difficult situation.

 It’s also possible something happens to beneficiaries, making them unsuitable to receive something from the will.
 One example is where a will designates an organization as beneficiary, but then it stops operating.
 (You should always have at least one primary beneficiary and at least one contingent beneficiary.)

 Even if a couple goes through the work of creating a joint will, their state may not recognize it.
 As mentioned, an estate still goes through a probate court after both spouses pass away.
 The court may attempt to split the joint will into two separate wills.
 If they’re unable to do so, they may simply make inheritance decisions without the will.

 In some cases, a court will also rule that once a spouse passes away, the other spouse can handle the estate however they wish.
-And while this could give a spouse flexibility in case their life situation changes, it also allows them to go against the original plans that both spouses agreed to.
+And while this could give a spouse flexibility, it also allows them to go against the original plans that both spouses agreed to.
 Make sure you have a good probate lawyer to prepare for these complex possibilities.

 Joint wills are good in theory but can pose challenges in practice.
 To avoid difficulties, consider one of these alternatives as part of your estate plan.

-Also known as a mirror will, a reciprocal will, is one where spouses each create their own will and designate the other spouse as their primary beneficiary.
-Then their children or other intended beneficiaries are named as contingent beneficiaries.
+With a mirror will, or reciprocal will, each spouse creates their own revocable will and designates the other spouse as their primary beneficiary.
+Their children or other intended beneficiaries are named as contingent beneficiaries.
 So when the second spouse dies, the estate passes to the other beneficiaries.